 If proposals are approved, two agricultural sheds at La Pepiniere Farm in St Mary, which is near Crabbé, would be replaced with a single large shed with hydroponic and condensing facilities.

-It is planned to build four growing areas in the barn as well as a trimming, grading and packaging centre, together with offices, a storage area and a breeding/nursery room.
+It is planned to build four growing areas in the barn as well as a trimming, grading and packaging centre, together with offices, a storage area and

 The new barn would be soundproofed to counteract the noise caused by climate-control machinery, and closed to the public.